psons/tlog/README.md

         x - add a document attribute storyName and set it to so that tlog.endeavor_story_docs is a list of TLDocuments, that can be used to build the endeavor.Endeavors. x - class StoryGroup that has tests.
-Unwind the following to do it in two steps.
-      1. - get the StoryGroups
+Unwind the following to do it in two steps. x - 1. - get the StoryGroups
-          1.a. build endeavor.Endeavor as from the StoryGroups.
-      2. - get a list of the story docs from all the story groups.
+          1.a. build endeavor.Endeavor as from the StoryGroups. x - 2. - get a list of the story docs from all the story groups.
         endeavor_story_docs: List[TLDocument] = [story_doc for sdo in story_dir_objects
                                              for story_doc in StoryGroup(sdo).story_docs ] #  .get_short_stories()]
         x - write StoryGroup.as_endeavor()

-   Before step #8, tlog has the list of story Docs as TLDocument objects, but they are a flat list, not underneath Endeavors.
-    - they do have story source paths so they can be written back.
+-d -  provide an _id based on eid for mongo use.

+todo Mongo tasks in mongocol:
+  x - set attribute _id as eid in the data structure. a - test endeavors.insert_many or update many with upsert=True d - change upsert_endeavor to actually upser, not insert d - refactor to an ObjectCollection class that implements Mongo, but could be changed to
+      offer other object store implementations  such as firebase

 # Project notes
 Work is beginning to store the domain model im Mongo DB.
 Moved constant directory names and file patterns to tlconst.apCfg to clean up and document better.
-Move constant names in TLDocument to module scope
+Move constant names in TLDocument to module scope Basic insert to Mongo

 [Using this project structure as a guideline](https://www.jeffknupp.com/blog/2013/08/16/open-sourcing-a-python-project-the-right-way/)